viamrobotics/docs/docs/services/slam/cartographer/_index.md

    - **Maximum range (meters)**: Set the maximum range of your `rplidar`.
      See [config params](#config_params) for suggested values for RPLidar A1 and A3.

-   If you would like to tune additional Cartographer parameters, you can expand **Show additional parameters**.
+   If you would like to tune additional Cartographer parameters, you can the click **{}** button to switch to the advanced view, then edit the `config_params` from there.
    See the [`config_params`](#config_params) section for more information on the other parameters.

    To save your changes, click the **Save** button in the top right corner of the page.